8-bit-sheep/googleAnalyticsR/README.md

 # To use - BigQuery calls

-Limited support for more user freindly calls to BigQuery Google Analytics 360 exports is implemented.
+Limited support for more user friendly calls to BigQuery Google Analytics 360 exports is implemented.

 `google_analytics_bq` parses your metrics and dimensions into BigQuery queries.